4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ---
 id: dsmapping
-title: Data Model Objects
+title: Objeto del modelo de datos
 ---

 The ORDA technology is based upon an automatic mapping of an underlying 4D structure.
 It also provides access to data through entity and entity selection objects.
 As a result, ORDA exposes the whole database as a set of data model objects.

-## Structure mapping
+## Cartografía de la estructura

 When you call a datastore using the `ds` or the `Open datastore` command, 4D automatically references tables and fields of the corresponding 4D structure as properties of the returned [datastore](#datastore) object: